giacomoguiulfo/42-fillit/README.md

 ========
 ### 42 - Project #2

 Fillit is a recursive backtracking algorithm that fits a set of Tetriminos in the smallest possible square without rotating the Tetriminos.
+More information can be found on this [PDF].

 Here is an example of valid map of Tetriminos (maximum of 26 blocks) which the code fits in the solution below: